rich-junwang/rich-junwang.github.io/content/posts/tech/programming_language/python/pipe/index.md

 Three steps to build a pipe.
 - Create a pipe
 - Fork process and pipe connection
-- Close not used connection
+- Close not used connection.
+(This is mostly resource cleanup if we use duplex because the single endpoint can do both send and recv)
 <p align="center">
     <img alt="Build a pipe" src="./images/build_pipe.png" width="80%" height=auto/>
 </p>